I HATE when I feel compelled to weigh in on stupid shit but it is hard to bite my tongue in certain cases…

 Remember the $4 latte??
 Last year it was all the rage and people in the personal finance space went NUTS with it.
 Spending $4 on an occasional latte is not a problem.
 Spending $4 on a latte everyday is.
 Isn’t it??
 If we do a bit of math you will notice that $4 per day x 365 days adds up to $1460 per year ($1600 with tax).
 Hmmm…so that isn’t the problem either because even THAT isn’t going to break the bank so to speak.
 So what is??
 The assumption of the Latte Factor is that if you are spending freely on one thing, most likely you are spending freely on others…like a $9 avocado toast to go with your lovely latte.
 And the assumption, in most cases, is true.
 If you are bitching about debt, again, don’t spend on stupid shit.
 If you have money to burn – go crazy!!
 This is more a discussion about moderation and priorities than it is avocado toast and lattes.

 10 years ago I went through a phase of spending freely on nights out at an Irish pub eating terrible food and drinking copious amounts of pink wine (the wine choice a clear sign of my lack of maturity).
 About 5 years back I went through a similar phase of spending freely but this time my focus was on all things organic and small batch (like $8 chocolate bars).
 In both cases, I was saving very little of my income while eating (and drinking) the rest.
-My priorities at that time were to be social and fun and (after a my divorce) an organic eating hermit and not so fun.
+My priorities at that time were to be social and fun then, following my divorce, a not so fun organic eating hermit.
 I spent freely with money (and calories) and didn’t give a shit.
 And then I woke up.
 I realized I wanted something different.

 In the past two years I have changed my focus once again…gone are the drunk nights out and chocolate bars in.
 My priorities have changed and my sole focus is on freedom – financially and otherwise.
 I finally got wise, cut out all the shit, and am now rocking a 75% savings rate.
 Do you know why??
 Because it DID make a difference!!
 All the drinking and eating out, all the organic food and stupid chocolate…they DID add up!
 Once I got straight with myself and what my priorities were I started to work harder, spend less, and in return save more.
 BUT this isn’t about me being good and a free spender being bad so LET ME BE CLEAR, I wouldn’t give up those years of free spending for anything.
 That is what I felt I needed at the time.
 That was my priority.
 And, again, it is all about priorities.